a-r-r-o-w/cogvideox-factory/assets/contribute.md

 1. Support for more models.
 In addition to CogVideoX models, we also highly encourage contributions supporting other models.
 2. Support for richer datasets.
 In our example, we used a Disney video generation dataset, but we hope to support more datasets as the current one is too limited for deeper fine-tuning exploration.
+3. Anything in `TODO` we mention in our README.md

 ## How to Submit